Pi4J/pi4j.github.io/content/documentation/providers/ffm.md

    </dependency>
    ```

-When using FFM API functionality added to Java in version 22, you will be alerted at startup of the applicatoin with this message:
+When using FFM API functionality added to Java in version 22, you will be alerted at startup of the application with this message:

 ```text
 WARNING: A restricted method in java.lang.foreign.AddressLayout has been called